 A popup will show your new key.
 Copy it (you'll paste it into StoreRocket in the next step)

 Don't close this page yet.
-You should restrict your key first.
+You need to restrict your key before using it.

 Step 6: Restrict your key (important!)

 An unrestricted API key is a security risk.
 Anyone who finds it could use it and rack up charges on your account.
-Takes 30 seconds to lock it down.
+Takes about a minute to lock it down.

 Click Edit API Key (or click the key name in the Credentials list).